gra2101/my-articles/ckyyw4s7n02fk9js1hjguf2ld.md

-## How To Generate A Qr Code Using Python
+## How To Generate A QR Code Using Python

 ## INTRO
 To start with, **QR** in **QR code** is an acronym for **Quick Response**.
 It is an easy and convenient way to store all kinds of data in a small space.
 QR code can store over 2000 characters in a small space.